Faren-d/definitions/README.md

 - Parameters are variables listed in the definition of a function or method.

+- They will receive arguments when a new object is created.

 - They act as placeholders for the values that will be passed into the function when it's called.

 - Parameters have a scope limited to the function they're defined in.